 I was then left destitute of a great comfort in her, and my soul was stricken; and that life was torn apart, as it were, which had been made but one out of hers and mine together.

-Context for Book IX Quotes
+Context for Book 9 Quotes

-Book IX is the final Book of the autobiographical part of the Confessions.
+Book 9 is the final Book of the autobiographical part of the Confessions.
 It recounts some of the events directly following Augustine's conversion: his retirement from his secular post, his baptism with Alypius and Adeodatus, a shared vision with Monica at Ostia just before her death, and a section of praise for her.